Envitia/maplink-docs/pages/support/install-and-upgrade.md

 built against them.
 However, the most recently installed version will be referenced by the *LD_LIBRARY_PATH* environment variable.

 To ensure that your application runtime loads the desired MapLink Pro library versions, update the value of the *LD_LIBRARY_PATH* environment variable to point to the desired MapLink Pro version's *lib64* directory.

+## Upgrading to MapLink 11.1 on Linux

+- MapLink Pro's build dependencies, [including the compilers and frameworks used to build the product](./platform-support.md#maplink-111-compilers), have been updated to ensure security and reliability and to facilitate future development.
+You will need to update your environment and application accordingly.
+- MapLink Pro no longer includes 32 bit libraries.
+You will need to update your environment and application to a 64 bit architecture.
+- [Several older and rarely used SDKs have been archived](./sdk-support.md) and these are no longer available in the product.
+If you are using any of these libraries, please contact Envitia to discuss workarounds or other options.

 ## Linux Licensing
 Although the UNIX/Linux/VxWorks runtime libraries are not locked, a valid licence is required to legally use them.